 Shafiqah Othman is a Malay Muslim originally born in Singapore on 15 September 1994.
 She attended Anderson Secondary School in Singapore for 2 years before moving to Malaysia in 2008, and eventually completing her secondary school education in Sekolah Menengah Bukit Jelutong, Shah Alam.

 Shafiqah started being active in the world of activism after her next article “Hijab: Compulsion or choice?” was read by Marina Mahathir, thanks to a Twitter friend.
-From there, she was introduced to Sisters In Islam and Musawah, and soon her network of public relations grew.
-She is also a columnist under The Malay Mail Online and a part of Komuniti Muslim Universal (KMU).
+From there, she was introduced to Sisters In Islam, and soon her network of public relations grew.
+She is also a columnist under Malay Mail and a part of Komuniti Muslim Universal (KMU).

 In her free time, Shafiqah enjoys reading books on philosophy, theology, science, and religion, and penning her thoughts down independently on Twitter and on her blog.